MartinCHarvey/MCH_Delphi_Software/README.md

 - Combined HTTP fetch and document parse.
 - Indexed store (see http://www.martincharvey.net/ for more info).
 - Logging code.
 - Lightweight in memory database engine.
+Currently suitable for relatively small (in modern terms) datasets.
+E-mail me for an explanation of limitations.
 - Ordinal set handling.
 - Reconfigurable lexer.
 - Custom object streaming system.